Omena0/GameEngine/README.md

 # GameEngine

-Simple pygame sprite renderer.

-You can use shaders to add effects to your games.
+A simple game engine for general use

 ## Platformer

-An actual game with a level editor, level loader and shader loader
+An actual platformer game with a level editor, level loader and shader loader